- Each district will send players to represent them in male and female singles

 - if in service, the ball, in passing over or around the net assembly, touches it, provided the service is otherwise good or the ball is obstructed by the receiver or his partner; a player obstructs the ball if he, or anything he wears or carries, touches it in play when it is above or travelling towards the playing surface and has not passed beyond his end line, not having touched his court since last being struck by his opponent.

-- if the service is delivered when the receiving player or pair is not ready, provided that neither the receiver nor his partner attempts to strike the ball;
+- if the service is delivered when the receiving player is not ready, provided that neither the receiver nor his partner attempts to strike the ball;

 - if failure to make a good service or a good return or otherwise to comply with the Laws is due to a disturbance outside the control of the player;